Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 Unfortunately, the American Health Care Act has been beleaguered from the start, failing to garner enough votes in the House of Representatives during an earlier attempt to pass the legislation.

-According to Pastor Hill, Obama’s Affordable Care Act is not perfect, however, in her view, it was the best place to start while trying to improve health care access for all Americans.
+According to Pastor Hill, Obama’s Affordable Care Act is not perfect, however in her view, it was the best place to start while trying to improve health care access for all Americans.

 This woman's daughter with cancer would lose her insurance under Trumpcare – and she just confronted her senator over it pic.twitter.com/epX1Z5vTBS